HelenaE1970/my-git-project/README.md

 > Made more changes for git pull/fetch demo

 > Made more changes for git pull/fetch demo

-> Demo to remove branches
->